 Local Government Investment Cooperative ("LOGIC") is a local government investment pool organized under the authority of the Interlocal Cooperation Act, Chapter 791, Texas Government Code, and the Public Funds Investment Act, Chapter 2256, Texas Government Code.
 The Public Funds Investment Act allows eligible local governments, state agencies, and nonprofit corporations of the State of Texas (each a "Governmental Entity") to jointly invest their funds in permitted investments.
 LOGIC's governing body is a six-member board of directors comprised of employees, officers or elected officials of participant government entities or individuals who do not have a business relationship with LOGIC and are qualified to advise it.
 A maximum of two advisory board members represent the co-administrators of LOGIC.
+LOGIC has a redemption notice period of one day and may redeem daily.
+The investment pool's authorities may only impose restrictions on redemptions in the event of a general suspension of trading on major securities markets, general banking moratorium or national or state emergency that affects the pool's liquidity.

 The Cooperative Liquid Assets Securities System - Texas ("CLASS") is a public funds investment pool under Section 2256.016 of the Public Funds Investment Act, Chapter 2256, Texas Government Code.
 CLASS is created under an Amended and Restated Trust Agreement, dated as of May 1, 2001 (the "Agreement") among certain Texas governmental entities investing in the pool (the "Participants"), Municipal Investors Services Corporation ("MBIA-MISC") as program administrator, and Wells Fargo as custodian.
 CLASS is not SEC-registered and is not subject to regulation by the State of Texas.
 Under the Agreement, however, CLASS is administered and supervised by a seven-member board of trustees (the "Board"), whose members are investment officers of the Participants, elected by the Participants for overlapping two-year terms.
 In the Agreement and by resolution of the Board, CLASS has contracted with MBIA-MISC to provide for the investment and management of the public funds of CLASS.
 Separate financial statements for CLASS may be obtained by contacting MBIA Asset Management at 815-A Brazos Street, Suite 345, Austin, Texas 78701-9996 or by calling (800) 707-6242.
+CLASS has a redemption notice period of one day and may redeem daily.
+The investment pool's authorities may only impose restrictions on redemptions in the event of a general suspension of trading on major securities markets, general banking moratorium or national or state emergency that affects the pool's liquidity.